swimhelenhsu/StaRSFine/Fall2018Report.md

 </p>

 ##### Test 3: Peristaltic Pump RPM to mL/second
-Another consideration that the team was toying with was the rate at which the filter needed to extract water.
+Another consideration that the team dealt with was the rate at which the filter needed to extract water.
 This rate is generally in mL/second in AguaClara plants but the peristaltic pump functions at RPM.
 This number will be essential to future data collection so the team set up an experiment to measure the precision in equating RPM to mL/second linearly.

 To do so, the team filled a graduated cylinder with water and inserted a peristaltic outlet pipe.